+Principle Corporate Governance best practice Compliance How we comply

+4

+,

-Principle Corporate Governance Council Recommendation 1 solid foundations for management and oversight 1.1 A list ed entity should have and disclose a board charter setting out: Complies in (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. we comply with 1.1 Company does not have a standalone Board Charter, however this Corporate ernance Statement outlines the roles and duties of the Board.
-The Company considers the primary responsibility of the Board is to oversee the Company's business activities the management team for the benefit of the Company's shareholders by: 715 (a) supervising the Company's framework of control and accountability systems to enable risk to be assessed and managed, which includes but is not limited to the points noted /L- \ below; (/) (b) ensuring the Company is properly managed by: (1) demonstrating leadership; (2) defining the Company's purpose and setting and communicating clear objectives; (3) appointing and removing the Chief Executive Officer of the Company; (4) ratifying the appointment and where appropriate, the removal of the Chief (4) ratifying the appointment and, where appropriate, the removal of the Chief Financial Officer and the Company Secretary; (5) providing input into and final approval of management's development of corporate strategy and performance objectives; (6) reviewing and ratifying systems of risk management, internal compliance and control, codes of conduct, and legal compliance; (7) monitoring senior management's performance and implementation of strategy, and ensuring appropriate resources are available; (c) approving and monitoring the progress of major capital expenditure, capital management, and acquisitions and divestitures; (d) approving the annual budget; \mathcal{J}/\mathcal{J} (e) monitoring the financial performance of the Company; (f) approving and monitoring financial and other reporting; (g) monitoring the effectiveness of the Company's corporate governance practices, 715 including conducting regular reviews of the balance of responsibilities within the 10 Company to ensure that the division of functions remains appropriate to the needs of the Company and that an appropriate risk management framework exists; (h) overseeing the Company's process for making timely and balanced disclosure; (i) liaising with the Company's external auditors either directly or via the Audit Committee (1) as appropriate; and (j) monitoring and ensuring compliance with all of the Company's legal obligations, in U/ particular those obligations relating to the environment, diversity and occupational health and safety. - 7 The Chief Executive Officer is responsible for running the affairs of the Company under delegated authority from the Board and implementing the policies and strategy set by the Board.
-In carrying out his responsibilities, the Chief Executive Officer must report to the Board in a timely manner and ensure all reports to the Board present a true and fair view of the Company's financial condition and operational results.
-Matters which are not covered by the delegations require Board approval.
-Corporate Governance Statement is available on the Company's website (WWV v.avitamedical.com).
+1 1.1 Lay solid foundations for management and A listed entity should have and disclose a board charter setting out: (a) the respective roles and responsibilities of its board and management; and (b) those matters expressly reserved to the board and those delegated to management. · The Company does not have a standalone Board Charter, however this Corporate Governance Statement outlines the roles and responsibilities of the Board and management.
+The Company considers that the primary responsibility of the Board is to oversee the Company's business activities and the management team for the benefit of the Company's shareholders and it does this by: (a) supervising the Company's framework of control and accountability systems to enable risk to be assessed and managed, which includes but is not limited to the points noted below; (b) ensuring the Company is properly managed by: (1) demonstrating leadership; (2) defining the Company's purpose and setting and communicating clear objectives; (3) appointing and removing the Chief Executive Officer of the Company; (4) ratifying the appointment and, where appropriate, the removal of the Chief Financial Officer and the Company Secretary; (5) providing input into and final approval of management's corporate strategy and performance objectives; (6) reviewing and ratifying systems of risk management, internal compliance and control, codes of conduct, and legal compliance; (7) monitoring senior management's performance and overseeing management's implementation of strategy, and ensuring appropriate resources are available; (c) approving and monitoring major capital expenditure, capital management, and

+acquisitions and divestitures;

+(d) approving the annual budget;

+(e) monitoring the financial performance of the

+- Company; - (f) approving and monitoring financial and other reporting of the Company; - (g) monitoring the effectiveness of the Company's corporate governance practices, including conducting regular reviews of the allocation and balance of responsibilities within the Company to ensure that the division of functions remains appropriate to the needs of the Company and that an appropriate risk management framework exists; - (h) overseeing the Company's process for making timely and balanced disclosure of information in accordance with the disclosure regimes to which the Company is subject; - (i) liaising with the Company's external auditors either directly or via the Audit Committee as appropriate; and - monitoring compliance with the Company's legal obligations, in particular those obligations relating to the environment, diversity and occupational health and safety.